 Holidays to Mexico - a beach lovers paradise

 Let’s hear it for the all-inclusive hotel resort.
 No wallet, no cash, no stress.
 And nowhere does it quite like Mexico’s Cancun, where you can expect nothing less than fun, fiesta and flamboyance.
-Cancun is a lively resort and a holiday magnet for sun worshipers throughout the whole year.
+It is a lively resort and a holiday magnet for sun worshipers throughout the whole year.
 But there are two sides to Cancun.
 One is the hotel zone – inclusive resort hotels that cater for tourists from all over.

 Located where the Gulf of Mexico meets the Caribbean Sea, Cancun is a hot spot for all sorts of seagoing wildlife which people from around the world flock to see.
-One of Cancun’s most famous residents is the world’s biggest fish; the whale shark.
+One of its most famous residents is the world’s biggest fish; the whale shark.
 Despite its enormous size (some specimens are more than 40 feet in length), this gentle giant is totally harmless and feeds only on plankton.
 The whale shark’s docile and peaceful nature allows swimmers to get up close and personal on the Mexican Whale Shark Adventure.

 While it is certainly the biggest fish of the Caribbean Sea, the whale shark is far from alone out there.
 Other famous natives include the huge manta ray (which is another harmless plankton feeder) as well as bottlenose dolphins and green sea turtles, all of which can be met on.
 Note to be outdone, the creatures which live on top of the region’s water are every bit as beautiful, with many species of exotic looking birds calling the area home.
 Of these, the most flamboyant and colourful of these is the great pink flamingo.